yizhongzhang1989/yzLibrary/README.md

 2. Copy and rename yzLib_config.h.in as yzLib_config.h into your include path, then edit the file.
 For variables you need to set, change #cmakedefine into #define, otherwise remove the line.

+### Build Examples

+I provide examples to test yzLib.
+You just need to config the repo with cmake, the generated project is for test purpose.

 ## Document